Jordynn Dudley: International career

-Dudley was called into training camp with the United States national under-14 team in July 2018.
-She trained with the combined under-18/under-19 teams in January 2023 and the under-20 team three months later.
-She represented her country at the 2023 CONCACAF Women's U-20 Championship, scoring on a header 25 seconds into the opening 6–0 win over Panama.
+Dudley was called into training camp with the United States under-14 team in July 2018.
+She trained with the combined under-18/under-19 teams in January 2023, then moved up to the under-20 team three months later.
+She represented the United States at the 2023 CONCACAF Women's U-20 Championship, scoring on a header just 25 seconds into the opening 6–0 win over Panama.
 The United States finished the tournament runner-up to Mexico, qualifying for the 2024 FIFA U-20 Women's World Cup.

 Dudley started the opening match at the 2024 U-20 Women's World Cup but missed the rest of the group stage after being in concussion protocol.
 She returned off the bench in the first knockout round, scoring in extra time to defeat Mexico 3–2.
 In the quarterfinals, trailing Germany 2–0, the United States came back in the last moments of regulation with a goal from Dudley and an own goal forced by Ally Sentnor in the 90+8th and 90+9th minutes; they advanced in a penalty shootout.
 After falling to North Korea, the United States won the third place game 2–1 over the Netherlands, its best result since 2012.
 She was called up by Emma Hayes into Futures Camp, practicing concurrently with the senior national team, in January 2025.